kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

 For each prompt, CAPPr will pick the completion which makes the sentence make the most sense (according to the model!).

+A reasonable hypothesis is that this prompt-completion format is especially well-suited to smaller models.
+See the footnote for a reason for this hypothesis.\ [#]_

 Examples
 ++++++++